First Minister urged to cut self-isolation duration

 “Her current approach is unsustainable and tomorrow’s update must finally bring in the necessary changes to protect essential services.”

-Mr Ross’ comments were echoed by Scottish Labour deputy leader Jackie Baillie.
+Mr Ross’s comments were echoed by Scottish Labour deputy leader Jackie Baillie.

 Ms Baillie, who is also the party’s health spokeswoman, said: “The SNP must use this update to confirm whether they will change self-isolation requirements in line with the latest evidence, to stop staff absences piling yet more pressure on businesses and services this winter.”